 Established in 1989, the St. Ambrose Master of Criminal Justice program is Iowa’s first and only MCJ program.
-Rooted in the university's values-based tradition and commitment to social justice, the curriculum offers a variety of classes from correctional counseling to comparative issues in race, class and gender.
+Rooted in the university's values-based tradition and commitment to social justice, the curriculum offers a variety of classes – including ones you can take online – from correctional counseling to comparative issues in race, class and gender.
 With a focus on professional development, graduates become skilled leaders in criminal justice and related fields.

-The MCJ provides a theoretical basis for the processes of the criminal justice system, empowering students to analyze the world around them.
+The criminal justice master's degree provides a theoretical basis for the processes of the criminal justice system, empowering students to analyze the world around them.
 Students also develop strong writing and research skills through thesis work, student-faculty research projects, and classes like Research Design, offered to aid students through the completion of their thesis project.